mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 Now, the sum of both these models is shown in green and seems to describe the full data (with the exception of the 71-72 Lakers and 12-13 Heat) quite well.
-The sum of the red and blue lines will look weird on a log-scale plot.
-The two lines won't stack on top of each other as in a normal plot.
+As you can see, in a log-scale plot the sum of two lines won't stack as intuitively as in a normal plot.
 The parameters for the second fit describe a model where teams have a 72.8% chance to win individual games.
 Teams that have alaready won a couple games in a row are probably better than the average team.
 So one would expect their chances of winning subsequent games to be higher than 50%.
 This second model captures that.

 The combined model can now be treated as a [probability distribution function](http://en.wikipedia.org/wiki/Probability_distribution).
 Once